HASSANI-ELMEHDI/Hosting30/Readme.md

 ```
 2. install the dependencies && set up the docker environment

-then go to the react native project on the root run the command to install the dependencies and set up the docker environment :
+go to the react native project on the root run the command to install the dependencies and set up the docker environment :
 ```bash
 npm run initialize
 ```